A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Introduction

 \item

-By composing path space measure $\nu$ (see \eqref{mesuare-nu}) with time reversal, we obtain the time-reversed stochastic process.
+By composing path space measure $\nu$ (see \eqref{mesuare-nu}) with time-reversal, we obtain the associated time-reversed stochastic process.
 Our main theorem establishes its SDE representation and induced path measure.
 Using Girsanov's theorem, we derive the logarithmic path density ratio between forward and reversed measures, decomposing into boundary condition differences for forward/backward Schr\"odinger systems (coupled second-order Hamilton--Jacobi equations).
 In stochastic thermodynamics, this logarithmic ratio corresponds to total path entropy production $\Delta s_{\text{tot}}$ \cite{seifert2005entropy}, which satisfies $\mathbb{E}[\Delta s_{\text{tot}}] \geq 0$ by the Second Law.
-This quantifies directionality and provides a fluctuation theorem for irreversibility.
+This quantifies directionality and provides an integral fluctuation theorem and a detailed fluctuation theorem for irreversibility.
+Our results are surprisingly universal since they are not only valid for stationary condition but also for arbitrary general nonequilibrium conditions.
 Within the SDE framework (time-independent drift), we rigorously prove these results using stochastic calculus, showing consistency with measure-theoretic formulations.
 Theorem \ref{theo:irreversibilityand2ndHJ} reveals that thermodynamic irreversibility originates from the boundary condition mismatch in Schr\"odinger systems. \end{enumerate}